ibm-cloud-docs/account/catalog-access-reqs.md

 - Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
 For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
 - Create a Terraform configuration file that is named `main.tf`.
 In this file, you define resources by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://developer.hashicorp.com/terraform/language){: external}.

-Use the following steps to add users to your access groups
+Use the following steps to add users to your access groups:

 1. In your Terraform configuration file, find the Terraform code that you used to [create the access group](/docs/account?topic=account-groups&interface=terraform#create-ag-terraform) and note the `access_group_id` assigned to your access group.
 1. Add a member to the access group.